 Direct evidence of settlement in the Roman period is absent from the north coast and its hinterland.
-However, several copper cakes (ingots) have been recovered from the vicinity of the copper mines at Parys Mountain, south of Amlwch.
+However several copper cakes (ingots) have been recovered from the vicinity of the copper mines at Parys Mountain, south of Amlwch.
 These are good indicators that copper was extracted from the mountain in the Roman period.
-One copper cake was found close to the south boundary of the study area to the west of Tregele (PRN 3063).
+One copper cake was found within the southern part of the proposed development area, to the west of Tregele (PRN 3063) (fig. 3).